-Please review our updated step-by-step guide and timeline for Penn's 2021 Rhodes application process!
-(NOTE: This timeline and links below will be updated as the 2022 application process approaches)
+Please review our updated step-by-step guide and timeline for Penn's 2022 Rhodes application process!

 The Rhodes Scholarship offers scholarships to citizens of any country.
 Applicants who are not eligible to apply through a specific Rhodes constituency must follow the procedure below under "Special Note for Global, Multi-jurisdictional, or Inter-jurisdictional candidates."
 Information on eligibility and the specific application process and requirements for Rhodes jurisdictions can be found on the Rhodes Trust website.
 Potential Penn applicants are invited to learn more about the application process by enrolling in the CURF Fellowship Resources canvas site, attending a Fellowships Explained virtual session, and scheduling an appointment with Dr. Wallace Genser.